fbgallet/roam-extension-live-ai-assistant/README.md

   - `Ask your graph` in chat or ballanced or full modes, on the other hand, sends to an LLM the results of queries (blocks that match the conditions + their direct parent + and all children up to 3 levels for pre-selected blocks).
 During the agentic processing of the user request, the user has no control over what is sent to the LLM, since the data captured depends on how the agent interprets the user's initial query.
 In the chat with results interface, the user can choose which result has to be sent to the LLM.
   - `Live Outliner Agent` only sends the content of the active Live Outline.

-## 6. Detailed documentation for advanced uses
+## 6. Detailed documentation and advanced uses

 - **Generative AI**